highlights of operations

-Net daily production during 2015 averaged 15,000 barrels of crude oil and condensate, 439 million cubic feet of natural gas, and 3,000 barrels of liquefied petroleum gas.
+Net daily production during 2016 averaged 14,000 barrels of crude oil and condensate, 450 million cubic feet of natural gas, and 3,000 barrels of liquefied petroleum gas.
 The NWS Venture is developing the remaining fields in the permit area, including subsea tiebacks to the existing offshore infrastructure.
-The Greater Western Flank-1 Development Project achieved first production in October 2015.
-In June 2015, construction began on the Eastern Flank Persephone Project, which is expected to begin production in 2018.
-A final investment decision was reached on the Greater Western Flank-2 Development Project in December 2015, with first production expected in 2019.
+In 2015, the Greater Western Flank-1 Development Project achieved first production, and construction began on the Eastern Flank Persephone Project, which is expected to begin production in 2018.
+A final investment decision was reached on the Greater Western Flank-2 Development Project in 2015, with first production expected in 2019.

-Chevron owns and operates offshore Blocks EPP44 and EPP45, which cover 8.0 million net acres (32,375 sq km) in the Bight Basin off Australia’s southern coast.
-In 2015, the company completed its second 3-D seismic survey in the area.
-Data from that survey is expected to be processed and studied in 2016.
+Chevron owns and operates offshore Blocks EPP44 and EPP45, which cover 8.0 million net acres (32,375 sq km) in the Bight Basin, off Australia’s southern coast.
+In 2016, we continued the processing and interpretation of the 3-D seismic data acquired in 2015.

 Chevron also has nonoperated working interests ranging from 24.8 percent to 50 percent in three blocks in the Browse Basin.